 The Order of Engaged Buddhists was formed during this time of leadership training transformation with the purpose of providing a Buddhist formation structure (Rule) that honors both the traditional realities in monastic practice and scholastic study, while at the same time recognizing the importance for teachers to engage their ministry among the people we wish to service.
 There is no clear path recognized yet as to how to accomplish this and still provide the opportunity for those that experience the call to Buddhist vocations.
 There are opportunities for secular teachers that have achieved a degree of scholastic achievement and given permission to teach that show dedication and have chosen not to take the more committed path of a monk, thus not taking monastic vows.
 In The West, however, for one to be recognized as a Buddhist sanctioned by there tradition to function as a “cleric/priest” and all the privileges our society recognizes as appropriate with that title, monastic vows is often what is necessary, in order to avoid any ambiguity.
-I think this will change as a more defined process of education of Buddhist clergy emerges over time.
+We believe this will change as a more defined process of education of Buddhist clergy emerges over time.